hivelabuoft/Cube/README.md

 The VisCube Dataset merges detailed user profiles with various data visualization types and corresponding visual analysis tasks to foster the development of intelligent, user-adaptive visualization systems.
 By documenting the interaction between user characteristics and visualization task performance, this dataset is uniquely positioned to drive advancements in personalized visualization tools.
 It is open-source and aims to support research and development in the field.

 ## Dataset Description
-The dataset is divided into two primary components:
+The dataset is divided into three components:

 1. **User Test Data**: Profiles covering long-term characteristics such as personality traits and cognitive abilities of users.
+2. **Data Visualizations**: Data visualizations used to construct the visual analysis tasks.
-2. **Analysis Tasks Data**: Interaction data of users with various visualizations as they perform specific analysis tasks, including measurements of short-term cognitive states.
+3. **Analysis Tasks Data**: Interaction data of users with various visualizations as they perform specific analysis tasks, including measurements of short-term cognitive states.

 ### User Characteristics
 Captures 9 different user characteristics through a battery of well-established psychological and HCI-related tests: